14 Instrumental Variables

 1. Omitted Variable Bias

+We spent a lot of time discussing this in Chapter 5.
 We want to estimate the effect of education on wages, but ability affects both education choices and wages.
 Since we can’t measure ability, it’s absorbed into the error term, biasing our estimate.

 2. Selection Bias